utrumque-public/utruscripts/README.md

 sh setup-dropbox.sh
 ```

-The last three scripts need further attention/interaction by/from the user.
+The last four scripts need further attention/interaction by/from the user.

 Run the following script as the last one, since a **reboot** is required afterwards: